Kobe Bryant Filed to Trademark Daughter's Nickname Before Their Deaths

 Both Bryant and Gianna were killed in a helicopter crash on Sunday, January 26.
 They were 41 years old and 13 years old, respectively.
 The Malibu/Lost Hills Sheriff's Station's deputies responded to an "aircraft accident" and "fire" call on a hillside at Las Virgenes Road and Willow Glen Street in Calabasas, Calif. at around 10:00 a.m. local time that day.
 Bryant and Gianna were among the nine people on the aircraft.
 There were no survivors.

 After news of the deaths broke, several athletes—including Michael Jordan, Shaquille O'Neal, and Magic Johnson—paid tribute to Bryant on social media.
 Many celebrities did as well.
-Many artists also honored the NBA star at the 2020 Grammy Awards.
+Several artists also honored the NBA star at the 2020 Grammy Awards.

 Bryant, who played for the Los Angeles Lakers for 20 years before retiring in 2016, married Vanessa Laine Bryant in 2001.
 They welcomed four children together: Gianna, Natalia (17), Bianka (3) and Capri (7 months).